Graduate Research Assistant Appointment Eligibility

 Enrollment Exception for GRAs

-In certain master's degree programs, students who are in the final semester may be able to complete the course and hours requirements for the degree while enrolling in fewer than six hours.
-Such students may enroll in fewer than six hours and still retain eligibility to hold a position as a Graduate Research Assistant (GRA) provided that the student will not be continuing in a doctoral program at the University of Kansas.
-The option of enrolling in fewer than six hours during the final semester is available only to master's students with GRA appointments.
-It is not available to master's students with GTA or GA appointments.
+In certain master’s degree programs, students who are in the final semester may be able to complete the course and hours requirements for the degree while enrolling in fewer than six (6) hours.
+Such students may enroll in fewer than six (6) hours and still retain eligibility to hold a position as a GRA provided that the student will not be continuing in a doctoral program at the University of Kansas.
+The option of enrolling in fewer than six (6) hours during the final semester is available only to master’s students with GRA appointments.
+It is not available to master’s students with Graduate Teaching Assistant (GTA) or Graduate Assistant (GA) appointments.

 213 Strong Hall